Communication with Parents

 As a school, we use Twitter and Facebook to occasionally share information with the school and wider community.
 Staff are advised not to communicate with families via social networking sites.
 Any negative comments or complaints will be deleted and the school reserves the right to ‘block’ any user from the school’s pages.

-We provide a full written report to each child’s families on their progress three times a year.
+We provide a full written report to each child’s families on their progress once a year.
 This report identifies areas of strength and next steps.
-Parents’ and carers’ meetings to discuss progress are scheduled three times a year.
+Parents’ and carers’ meetings are scheduled three times a year to discuss progress.
 For these meetings, where available appointments are not suitable for parents/carers then class teachers will make every effort to arrange a more mutually convenient time.
 Families are encouraged to request additional meetings should they have a concern regarding their child’s progress or well-being.
 Likewise, staff will arrange additional meetings if necessary.

 As all children at Danecourt have an EHCP (Education, Health and Care Plan), an annual review will be held each academic year to discuss their progress in relation to the aims and objectives of their plan.
 At this meeting, if relevant to the child, other documents of support will also be shared and reviewed such as care plans, targets from other agencies such as SALT (speech and language therapy) or OT (occupational therapy), personalised learning plan and behaviour plan.